Welcome to Routable!

 Before we dive into the details, we'll show you how to get your integration from sandbox to production with a handy checklist so you know exactly what to expect along the journey...

 To start using the API, you'll need an API Token.
 You can generate one on your Routable Dashboard.
-Note that to make a token for your sandbox, you'll need to log into the sandbox version of the Routable Dashboard with the credentials you got in step 1 above. 🚢.
+Note that to make an API token for your sandbox, you'll need to log into the sandbox version of the Routable Dashboard with your sandbox credentials. 🚢.

 - Build in our Sandbox

 The Routable sandbox is a full-featured environment that lets you do everything you can do in production, without moving real money, dealing with real banking information, or worrying about customers and vendors getting emails they shouldn't.
 You can develop code against this environment, integrate it with a testing environment in your accounting software and see your transactions carry through in the Routable Dashboard.

 - Ship to Production

 Once you're happy with the behavior in the sandbox, it's time to ship to production!
 Many of our customers opt to put their payables and receivables in a

 send_on=nullduring the initial launch of their integration to give their finance team a chance to give a sign off ✍️ before going fully automatic.

 Routable's API follows a RESTful architecture and uses JSON for data transfer.
 Payloads should be sent in the raw body of your request.
 Our API requires HTTPS connectivity; requests sent over HTTP will be rejected.